 At each collapsed building, men were hard at work moving rubble while searching for survivors.
 As unlikely as it might seem based on the destruction, there were survivors.
-Overstressed medics worked on those still alive, while other soldiers loaded bodies into body bags.
+Over stressed medics worked over those still alive while other soldiers loaded bodies into body bags.

 A small car pulled up beside the group with Admiral Mallard.
 Captain Aquavita from the Office of Naval Intelligence climbed out of the car.
 He did not look happy.